ts-why/tswhy/README.md

 ### `deno task build docs`

-This processes the diagnostic documentation in `/docs` and generates the information in `/db` which is used to power the site.
+This processes the diagnostic documentation in `/docs` and generates the information in Deno KV to power the site.
+The `--prod` flag is used to connect to the production Deno KV deployment.
+This requires a valid `DENO_KV_ACCESS_TOKEN` to be set in the environment.

 ### `deno task build scaffold`